 In addition to her appellate practice, Marissa is a professional liability defense attorney and risk management advisor.
 Her litigation practice includes defending malpractice actions brought against lawyers, accountants, insurance agents and brokers, real estate professionals and property managers, financial advisors, notaries, and technology professionals.
 She also defends attorneys in disciplinary actions before the Board of Bar Overseers and provides risk management advice to lawyers and law firms.
 She is experienced in all aspects of trial practice, including discovery and motion practice, taking and defending depositions, trying cases, and preparing and arguing post-trial motions.

 Marissa joined the Boston office of Hinshaw & Culbertson LLP upon its opening in July 2005.
 She was with the firm previously in its Ft.
 Lauderdale office from 2002 to 2004.
-She served as the leader of the firm's Professional Lines Practice Group and currently serves as the Business Development Partner of the Professional Responsibility, Professional Liability & Risk Management Practice Group.
+Marissa is the co-leader of Hinshaw’s national Professional Responsibility, Professional Liability & Risk Management Practice Group.
+Previously, she served as the Business Development Partner of the Professional Responsibility, Professional Liability & Risk Management Practice Group and leader of the firm's Professional Lines Practice Group.
 Marissa is also a member of Hinshaw's pro bono committee and is the Northeast coordinator for the firm's pro bono projects.